Afrijalrasya/SQL-DWH-Project/docs/ETL_method.md

-# Metode ETL
+# ETL Methods

-Metode dan teknik ETL (Extract, Transform, Load) yang digunakan dalam proyek ini.
-Proses ETL terdiri dari tiga tahap utama: **Extract (Ekstraksi)**, **Transform (Transformasi)**, dan **Load (Pemuatan)**.
+ETL (Extract, Transform, Load) methods and techniques used in this project.
+The ETL process consists of three main stages: **Extract,** **Transform,** and **Load,**.

 ---

 ## 🟦 1.
-Extract (Ekstraksi)
+Extract

-- **Metode Ekstrak**: Pull Extract
+- **Extract Method**: Pull Extract
-  Data ditarik langsung dari sumber (file sistem).
+ Data is pulled directly from the source (system file).

-- **Tipe Ekstrak**: Full Extract
+- **Extract Type**: Full Extract
-  Seluruh data diambil setiap kali proses dijalankan, tanpa mempertimbangkan perubahan sebelumnya.
+ All data is retrieved each time the process is run, without considering previous changes.

-- **Teknik Ekstrak**: File Parsing
+- Extract Technique**: File Parsing
-  Ekstraksi dilakukan dengan membaca dan mem-parsing file (CSV).
+ Extraction is performed by reading and parsing a (CSV) file.
 ---

-## 🟧 2.
-Transform
+## Transform

-Transformasi data dilakukan untuk membersihkan, mengkonsolidasikan, dan menyesuaikan data agar sesuai dengan kebutuhan analitik atau pelaporan.
-Proses transformasi meliputi:
+Data transformation is performed to clean, consolidate, and customize data to fit analytic or reporting needs.
+The transformation process includes:

-### 🔹 Pembersihan Data
+### 🔹 Data Cleaning
-- Menghapus duplikat
+- Removing duplicates
-- Penyaringan data
+- Data filtering
-- Menangani data yang hilang
+- Handling missing data
-- Menangani nilai yang tidak valid
+- Handling invalid values
-- Menangani spasi yang tidak diinginkan
+- Handling unwanted spaces
-- Deteksi outlier
+- Outlier detection
-- Pengubahan tipe data
+- Data type conversion

-### 🔹 Transformasi Umum
+### 🔹 General Transformation
-- **Data Enrichment**: Penambahan informasi atau data tambahan.
+- **Data Enrichment**: Addition of additional information or data.
-- **Data Integration**: Penggabungan dari beberapa sumber data.
+- **Data Integration**: Merging of multiple data sources.
-- **Derived Columns**: Membuat kolom baru dari kolom yang sudah ada.
+- Derived Columns**: Creating new columns from existing columns.
-- **Normalisasi & Standarisasi**: Mengatur nilai agar berada pada skala yang konsisten.
+- **Normalization & Standardization**: Organizing values to be on a consistent scale.
-- **Business Rules & Logic**: Menerapkan logika dan aturan bisnis sesuai kebutuhan.
+- **Business Rules & Logic**: Apply business logic and rules as needed.
-- **Data Aggregation**: Pengelompokan dan perhitungan agregat (seperti sum, average).
+- **Data Aggregation**: Grouping and aggregate calculations (such as sum, average).

 ---

 ## 🟩 3.
-Load (Pemuatan)
+Load

-- **Tipe Pemrosesan**: Batch Processing
+- **Processing Type**: Batch Processing
-  Data dimuat secara berkala dalam jumlah besar pada waktu tertentu.
+ Data is loaded periodically in large amounts at specific times.

-- **Metode Load**: Full Load (Truncate & Insert)
+- **Load Method**: Full Load (Truncate & Insert)
-  Tabel target dikosongkan terlebih dahulu (truncate) lalu seluruh data dimuat ulang (insert).
+ The target table is first emptied (truncate) and then all data is reloaded (insert).

-- **Slowly Changing Dimension (SCD)**: Type 1 – Overwrite
+- **Slowly Changing Dimension (SCD)**: Type 1 - Overwrite
-  Perubahan pada data historis langsung ditimpa dengan nilai baru (tidak menyimpan riwayat perubahan).
+ Changes to historical data are immediately overwritten with new values (no change history is kept).

 ---